 Uber has achieved massive growth globally and claims a roughly 70% marketshare in the U.S., but it is still very much competing with Lyft and spending commensurately to keep its edge with consumers.
 While Uber has struck deals with several global rideshare companies, it still faces competition outside the United States, especially in India.
 The ride-hail company has also put a lot of investment into building out its brand beyond taxi services.
 Uber now hocks shared bikes and meal delivery as well.
-At the end of 2018, Uber Eats, its most talked-about business, had gross bookings of $2.6 billion.
+In 2018, Uber Eats, its most talked-about business, had gross bookings of $7.9 billion.

-Across its businesses, Uber had gross bookings of $49.8 billion for the year, which is to say, Eats is still a smart part of the company’s overall business.
+Across its businesses, Uber had gross bookings of $49.8 billion for the year, which is to say, Eats is a growing part of the company’s overall business.
 There is potentially room to grow here, but food delivery is also a highly competitive space.
-Uber Freight, meanwhile, has grown to over $125 million in revenue for the last quarter of 2018.
+Uber Freight, meanwhile, took in $359 million in gross bookings for 2018.